steveperrycreative/fit-forensics/README.md

 # FIT Forensics

-A Masters dissertation project by Steve Perry as part of the Advanced Security and Digital Forensics Masters degree course, completed in 2021.
+A Masters dissertation project by Steve Perry as part of the Advanced Security and Digital Forensics Masters degree course at Edinburgh Napier university, completed in 2021 as a distance learner.

 ## About FIT Forensics